ChasarooniZ/pf2e-rpg-numbers/docs/features/token/burst-burrow.md

 next_page: rotate-on-attack
 ---

-This Feature adds burst and burrowing animations to tokens when they go above or below ground.[^JB2A+]
+This Feature adds burst and burrowing animations to tokens when they go above or below ground.[^1]

 In general the toke needs to have burrowing speed, and the setting needs to be enabled, and the token needs to either go below 0, or from a negative number to 0 or above.

+*Note: This feature requires JB2a Patreon to function*

 #### Preview